diskuv/dk/docs/SPECIFICATION.md

 Each object has one or more slots.
 Each slot is a container for the object's files.

-The built-in slots are:

-- `File.Agnostic` - Any files that are ABI-agnostic may go into this slot.
-- `File._abi_` like `File.Windows_x86_64` - Any files that are specific to the named abi `_abi_` may go into this slot.

-There will be a capability to make more slots in the future.
+There are no built-in slots.
+However, `File.Agnostic` is the conventional slot for files that are ABI-agnostic.

 The names of the slots are period-separated "MlFront standard namespace terms".
 Each of these terms: